11 Simple Daily Habits People Do Wrong (Without Realizing It)

 The 11 Simple Daily Habits

-Here are the 11 simple daily habits that people do wrong without realizing it.
+Here are the 11 simple daily habits people do wrong without realizing it.

 “Staring at smartphones before bed is a good idea,” said nobody ever.

-Despite the commonsense idea to keep cell phones, tablets, and laptops out of one’s sleeping space, countless millions of people do it anyways.
+Despite the commonsense idea to keep cell phones, tablets, and laptops out of one’s sleeping space, countless millions of people do it anyway.

 This is a double whammy.
 First, it’s estimated that over 50 percent of adults worldwide don’t get enough sleep.
 The number jumps to over 60 percent in Western nations.
 Second, studies roundly demonstrate that blue light emission completely jacks with your body’s circadian rhythm.
 So, when you want to catch up on sleep, your body will have a harder time complying.